| Vol.

 referees to observe both fencer's bodies and blades - and I count myself among

 the less experienced, especially when refereeing faster fencers.
+The

 concept of RoW is like one of those oriental games: Easy to learn, difficult